stefexec/gurkens-gadgetry-public/README.md

 - `Gurkfly` - Fly like in creative mode.
 Only works on servers without anti-cheat.
 - `NoChestRender` - Disables rendering of chests completely to improve performance.
 - `NoCollision` - Removes Client-Side collision with blocks and the world border.
 - `NoWorldBorder` - Disables the world border client side allowing you to walk through.
+DISABLE WHEN JOINING SINGLE PLAYER WORLDS!
 - `Packet Logger` - A very basic packet logger.
 - `WorldGuardBypass` - Easily move inside WorldGuard protected areas.
 Now with FlyKick Bypass!